HEAT EXCHANGERS and COOLING SYSTEMS

 Mass Coolers

-Where brief temperature fluctuations occur such as batch processes, air pollution control components work as thermal energy stores.
-Mass heat storage effect occurs when the heat transferred to the sheet metal walls cause the material to heat up.
+Where brief temperature fluctuations occur, such as in batch processes, air pollution control components work as thermal energy stores.
+Mass heat storage effect occurs when the heat transferred to the sheet metal walls causes the material to heat up.

 Scheuch mass cooler harnesses this effect to balance exhaust gas temperatures.
 It can also serve as a spark separator.
 The sheet stacks incorporated into the mass coolers have been calculated to produce optimum thermal characteristics and reduce the sheeting volume to a minimum.
 Depending on the required cooling output, the design focuses on either free-standing coolers or individual mass cooler stacks in extraction lines.